 Breast Cancer

-Breast cancer is most common cancer linked to alcohol in women and in 2020, it was the third largest contributor of alcohol-causing cancer cases globally.
+Breast cancer is the most common cancer linked to alcohol in women.
+In 2020, it was the largest contributor of alcohol-related cancer cases globally.

 Alcohol primarily increases the risk of hormone-driven breast cancers (ER+ and PR+).